 Unsure if you may have a case?
 Call TSR Injury Law to schedule a free consultation.
 There is no obligation to take legal action.
 (612) TSR-TIME

 How Much Compensation Could be Available?

 Our firm has been evaluating the costs associated with personal injury claims for countless clients over more than two decades.
-We have obtained more than $150 million for the clients we have represented.
+We have obtained more than $1 billion for the clients we have represented.